ajwdewit/pcse/doc/quickstart.rst

 and events rather than data, except for the driving variables which can be considered as (observed) data.
 This terminology was inherited from the previous WOFOST versions and it was kept because changing it would cause more confusion.

-All the input `\*data` must be provided as python dictionaries storing key/value pairs and several tools are available in the PCSE distribution to read these from a file or a database.
-Moreover, there are several tools available for reading weather data.
+PCSE provides several tools for reading parameters and weather data from files or databases.

 For the second example we will run a simulation for sugar beet in Wageningen (Netherlands) and we will read the input data step by step from several different sources instead of using the pre-configured `start_wofost()` script.
-For the example we will assume that data files are in the directory `D:\\userdata\\pcse_examples`.
+For the example we will assume that data files are in the directory `D:\\userdata\\pcse_examples` and all the parameter files needed can be found by unpacking this zip file :download:`quickstart_part2.zip`.

 First we will import the necessary modules and import set the data directory::

     >>> import os